ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 authority-identifier = ALPHA *( ALPHA / DIGIT / "+" / "-" / "." )
 ```

+External Identifiers consist of a sequence of characters beginning with
+a letter or digit or hyphen ("-") and
+followed by any combination of letters, digits, plus ("+"), period ("."), or hyphen ("-").
+A digit or hyphen is allowed as the first character to permit the case where
-The external identifier is the decimal representation of the
+the External Identifier is the representation of a number.
-integer External Number value with no extra leading zeros.
+It is specific to the Authority Identifier whether the
+External Identifiers are case-insensitive or case-sensitive.
+When they are case-insensitive, the canonical form is lowercase
+and documents that specify External Identifiers must do so with lowercase letters.
-The ABNF [RFC5234] for external identifiers is:
+The ABNF [RFC5234] for External Identifiers is:

 ```
-external-identifier = ("-") DIGIT *DIGIT
+external-identifier = ( ALPHA / DIGIT / "-" ) *( ALPHA / DIGIT / "+" / "-" / "." )
 ```

 Combining these, the ABNF [RFC5234] for a GLUE URI is:

 ```
-glue-uri = "urn:ietf:spice:glue:" authority-identifier ":" external-number
+glue-uri = "urn:ietf:spice:glue:" authority-identifier ":" external-identifier
 ```

 For example, the following is a GLUE URI using the Authority Identifier "example"
-and the External Number "42":
+and the External Identifier "42":

 ```
 urn:ietf:spice:glue:example:42